bitcoincashbch/bitcoin-cash/README.md

 # Bitcoin Cash (BCH)

 Bitcoin Cash (ticker symbol: BCH) is peer-to-peer electronic cash as outlined in the [Bitcoin whitepaper](http://bitcoin.com/bitcoin.pdf) which enables new economies with low fee micro-transactions, large business transactions, and permissionless spending.
-Bitcoin Cash is a fork of Bitcoin carries the same genesis block that was started with Bitcoin in January 2009.
-Bitcoin Cash is the upgraded version of Bitcoin.
+Bitcoin Cash is the upgraded version of Bitcoin which carries the same genesis block that was started with Bitcoin in January 2009.
 You can learn more by reading *[What is Bitcoin Cash](https://www.bitcoin.com/get-started/what-is-bitcoin-cash)*.

 # Bitcoin Cash (BCH) is decentralized